CLI commands

 Upload selected projects and their vocabularies to a Hugging Face Hub repository.

 This command zips the project directories and vocabularies of the projects that match the given project_ids_pattern to archive files, and uploads the archives along with the project configurations to the specified Hugging Face Hub repository.
 An authentication token and commit message can be given with options.
+If the README.md does not exist in the repository it is created with default contents and metadata of the uploaded projects, if it exists, its metadata are updated as necessary.

 annif upload [OPTIONS] PROJECT_IDS_PATTERN REPO_ID